diegosiao/fiat-sql/README.md

 1. Clone this repository;
 2. Run `docker-compose up -d --build` on root directory;
-3. Open and Run the Solution on root directory;
+3. Open and Run the Solution on root directory (run a second time with 'mysql' as argument in $/source/Slink.Cli/Properties/launchSettings.json);

+Check data and Stored Procedures created on both MySQL and Postgres databases;

-Neat, isn't? 😎
+Neat, huh? 😎